phyhouhou/SpringboardProjects/SecondCapstoneProject/2ndCapstoneProject_MilestoneReport/2ndCapstoneProject_Milestone.md

 Nowadays, people travel very often for business or for holidays.
 Travelers want to select hotels with clean rooms, high-quality service, convenient location etc. In a word, people hope to find a cozy and cost-effective hotel to stay while traveling.
 A massive amount of reviews are being posted online and people are influenced by online reviews in making their decisions.
 Each person has its own taste of 'cozy'.
 Where are the perfect hotels to your taste located?
 What are other travelers saying about that hotel?
 Are previous travelers having positive experience or bad one concerning your needs?
 We propose to investigate hotel reviews data and perform text analysis and topic modeling using Naive Bayes and LDA.
 We also propose to build a machine learning model for predicting review scores from the features we have in the data.

 ## Client <a class="anchor" id="Client"></a>
 Travelers will certainly be interested in this project.
 They might spend lots of time searching/reading/evaluating hotels and the reviews.
 This project will save a vast amount of time for travelers.
 Hotel owners are eager to know what customers are talking and especially caring about the hotels.
 This project can help them improve service quality and maximize their business profit.
-Other potential clients include travel service agencies and housing agencies etc.
+Other potential clients include travel service agencies and housing agencies etc. Since it's really hard to manually read through all the reviews, being able to extract hidden topics in a large volume of texts is highly valuable to businesses, for instance, websites and companies selling bookings and travel advice.

 ## Load Data <a class="anchor" id="Load-Data"></a>
 The dataset is originally from [kaggle](https://www.kaggle.com/jiashenliu/515k-hotel-reviews-data-in-europe).
 It is about 515K hotel reviews data in Europe.
 It's a csv file containing information on hotel name, hotel address, review date, review scores, reviewers' nationality, positive/negative reviews' word count etc.